Real-Dev-Squad/website-api-contracts/pull-requests/README.md

     'state': <open or closed>,
     'createdAt': <time of PR created>,
-    'updatedAt': <last event: commit or review or closing of PR>, 'repository': <name of the repository in which PR is requested>
+    'updatedAt': <last event: commit or review or closing of PR>, 'repository': <name of the repository in which PR is requested>, 'labels': <labels array>,
-    'readyForReview': <true or false>,
-    'labels': <labels array>,
     'assignees': <username of the assignee>
 }